lemokami/nextjs-starter/README.md

 This will open the dev server at http://localhost:3000  by default

 ## 🧐 What's Inside
-This template is precooked with
+A normal nextjs template provided by vercel that is also precooked with
 - [Sass](https://sass-lang.com/) which provides superpowers to css
 - [TypeScript](https://www.typescriptlang.org/) to provide type checking which definitely help for large projects